Hussain Ali Yousafi

-Hussain Ali Yousafi (Persian/Urdu: حسین علی یوسفی) was an ethnic Hazara politician in Balochistan, Pakistan.
-Yousafi was chairman of the Hazara Democratic Party (HDP) and a member of the Quetta city council.
+Hussain Ali Yousafi (Persian/Urdu: حسین علی یوسفی) was an ethnic Hazara politician based in Balochistan, Pakistan.
+Yousafi was the chairman of the Hazara Democratic Party (HDP) and a member of the Quetta city council.
 He was assassinated by unknown militants in 2009.

 Political and social career

 Hussain Ali Yousafi received his master's degree in commerce from the University of Balochistan, Quetta in 1985.
 He was elected chairman of the Hazara Democratic Party in December 2008.
 Yousafi was twice elected president of the Hazara Student Federation (HSF) 1978 – 1985.
 Yousafi was also an executive member of Tanzeem Nasle Nau Hazara for several years after the 1980s.
 He ran several times as a candidate in Provisional and National Assembly elections.
 He was also a member of the city council of Quetta from 1983 to 1987.

 Yousafi visited many countries for his peace mission and political objectives for the Hazara nation.

 Other academic and creative works

 Hussain Ali Yousafi wrote and directed many Hazaragi-dialect dramas (writing 25 plays), and acted in them as well.
 He also wrote poetry in Hazaragi.
 His performance in Radio Pakistan Quetta in Hazaragi time as Peiwand lalai, a segment which is spoken in Hazaragi.